-Consequences and Remedial Action for a Student who Commits an Act of Bullying

-Consequences and appropriate remedial actions for a student who commits an act of harassment, intimidation, or bullying shall be determined by the School Leader and may range from positive behavioral interventions up to and including suspension or expulsion.
+Consequences and Remedial Action for a Student who Commits an Act of Bullying behavioral interventions up to and including suspension or expulsion.
 In considering what response is appropriate, the School Leader shall consider the nature and circumstances of the act, the degree of harm to all individuals involved, the nature and severity of the behavior, past incidences or past or continuing patterns of behavior, and the context in which the alleged incident(s) occurred.